wolfSSL/wolfssh/ide/STM32CUBE/README.md

 ## Notes
 - Make sure to make [these changes](https://github.com/wolfSSL/wolfssl/tree/master/IDE/STM32Cube#stm32-printf) to redirect the printf's to the UART.

-- If looking to enable filesystem support, the pack assumes the user has defined their own filesystem in `wolfssh/myFilesystem.h`.
+- If looking to enable filesystem support (required for SFTP), the pack assumes the user has defined their own filesystem in `wolfssh/myFilesystem.h`.
 That file will originally contain a dummy filesystem.
 If going the FATFS route, make sure to replace `#define WOLFSSH_USER_FILESYSTEM` with `#define WOLFSSH_FATFS` in the `wolfSSL.I-CUBE-wolfSSH_conf.h` header file.
 The wolfSSL Cube Pack also defaults to disabling filesystem support so make sure to remove `#define NO_FILESYSTEM` from `wolfSSL.I-CUBE-wolfSSL_conf.h`.